Archive for category astronomy

 The previous age was Aries, dating from approximately 2100 bc.
 Aries is a fire sign ruled by the planet Mars which has the characteristics of male aggression, strong passions, relentless determination and a direct, uncomplicated approach in carrying out their ambition.
 While much of global history BC is unrecorded, the Age of Aries did seem to climax over the latter five centuries with almost constant battles amongst the main civilisations of Greece, Persia, Sparta, Egypt, Rome and China.
 Some of the most notable generals were Alexander the Great, with thirteen years of conquests of seventy cities between 336 and 323 BC; Qin Shi Huang 258-210 BC was the founder of the Qin dynasty and was the first emperor of a unified China; Julius Caesar lived from 100BC – 44BC and conquered most of Europe including Britain.

 That is not to say the age of Pisces was without war; far, far from it.
 But war took on a totally different guise.
 While Aries was characterised by blunt, transparent ambition of military leaders, Pisces by contrast was a sheep in a wolf’s clothing or in Piscine terminology, a shark in a dolphin suit.
 It started with Emperor Constantine absorbing the established Christian Church under his control and using the Christian Church as Rome’s divinely-authorised cover for it’s political, military and economic control of Europe.
 This was followed by the Crusades against Islam, the Inquisitions against Protestants and the sending of Christian missionaries to conquer the souls of South Americans, Japanese, Chinese, Indians and Filipinos.
-Conquest in the Age of Pisces was done in the name of religion and it’s higher authority.
+Conquest in the Age of Pisces was done in the name of a patriarchal religion and its higher authority.
 It conquered by fear and it was, commercially, very successful.
 The Church of Rome which dates right back to the strategic takeover of Christianity by Emperor Constantine of Rome became the wealthiest institution on the planet.

 The astrologers tell us we are now in the early stage of the age of Aquarius.
 If that is true, what would that mean, if anything, in our day to day life?
 While you would think Aquarius is a water sign, it is not.
 It is one of the air signs; preferring intellectual debate over emotion.
 Aquarius is symbolised as the water bearer, a humanitarian sign bringing water to the thirsty and quenching the parched earth.
 The emergence of the climate response by the millennial generation seems clearly a sign of the times.